hostkitpt/mcp/README.md

 https://app.hostkit.pt/api/{endpoint}?APIKEY=...
 ```

-It uses a local request queue with a default 600ms interval, matching the documented 100 requests/minute API limit.
+For enhanced security, API keys are property based, therefore must be generated and maintained in the Hostkit App -> Properties -> API key tab of each property.

+A rate limiting is enforced, please check the API documentation for the current limit.

 ## Requirements

 - Node.js 20+
-- A Hostkit API key
+- Hostkit API key

 ## Check